 There are five rooms – a mixture of doubles, twins and one duplex (Room 3, which has the best sunset views).
 The conversion means that each is quirkily shaped – a sloping roof here, a cubbyhole or a tiny window there.
 The design is deliberately simple: antique brass bedsteads and dark wooden furniture set alongside white walls and modern bathrooms.
 In two rooms the en suites are open plan, half-hidden behind curved "vanity walls".
 There is no air-conditioning but shutters, thick stone walls and a standing fan help to combat the summer heat.
 Each room has an iPod dock and there is free Wi-Fi.

-Beam me up: a sloping roof in one of the rooms Guests are given front door keys to come and go as they please.
+Guests are given front door keys to come and go as they please.
 Honesty bars for tea, coffee, soft drinks, beer and snacks in the dining room and on the roof terrace, and shelves stuffed with books and DVDs in the snug, add to the homely ambience.

 It is the attention to detail, surely, that won Almohalla 51 its recent plaudit and breakfast is a shining example.
 Served on a shady terrace or in the dining room, it is a multi-stage operation.
 First, fresh juice and pots of bracing coffee, then the fruit salad of the day (watermelon and mint, say, or pineapple and dates), followed by eggs any style, with salty local cheese and ham, toast with butter and fig jam.
 Delicious.